The Complete Ladder Inspection Checklist For Safe Climbing

 How To Use The Complete Ladder Inspection Checklist

-Using the Ladder Inspection Checklist is simple: Merely download, print, and use.
-Then file it away in a safe place for future reference.
+The Ladder Inspection Checklist is simple to use: Download, print, and use it.
+Then, file it away in a safe place for future reference.

 If one of your team members has a concern about a ladder, we recommend removing it from service immediately and replacing or repairing it when deemed appropriate.
-Always have a professional repair a ladder.
-In many cases, with fiberglass especially, when the structure of the ladder deteriorates, it is usually beyond repair.
+Always have a professional repair ladder.
+In many cases, especially with fiberglass, when the structure of the ladder deteriorates, it is usually beyond repair.
 For this reason, a trained professional must perform the final assessment, determining the feasibility of ladder repair versus replacement.

 We recommend that you use our ladder inspection checklist in the following scenarios: